-Happy New Year!
-I hope that you had a happy and restful holiday.
-Here are some things you may want to be thinking about as you begin your second semester and also get ready for your next year at Puget Sound.
+Welcome back!
+I hope that you had a happy and restful break and that your spring semester is off to a good start.
+Here are some things you may want to think about as you begin your semester.

 Each semester of a college career is an opportunity to start anew toward your ultimate goal of successful graduation and preparation for your life-path ahead.
 Each and every one of you was invited to join the Puget Sound community because we believe that you can thrive and succeed here.
 As you think about your success to-date and goals ahead, be sure to remember the many resources and resource-persons on campus who are here to help you on your way.

 · First-year students and new transfer students: It’s not unusual for a first-term grade average to be lower than what was earned in high school or prior college.
 The typical Puget Sound first-year student experiences a grade point drop between high school and the end of the first semester of the initial college year.
 The demanding liberal arts journey upon which you have embarked may require more of you than you anticipated.
-Each student has his, her, or their own pace on that journey and we are here to help you navigate your distinctive path.
+Don’t be discouraged.
+Each student has their own pace on that journey and we are here to help you navigate your distinctive path.

 · All students: You might use the next couple of weeks to do some strategic thinking about what you will do similarly and differently in the coming semester.
 Forming or participating in study groups, being in more frequent contact with faculty members, monitoring your calendar and time more proactively, connecting more often with Peer Advisors or subject tutors, or checking out the learning skills development offered by the Center for Writing, Learning and Teaching could be useful approaches to boost your academic accomplishments, Connecting with Career and Employment Services, Experiential Learning, and Center for Intercultural and Civic Engagement are great options for adding opportunities to apply and extend your classroom learning in internships, fieldwork, and community involvement.